 Definition of NumPy zip

-As the name suggest it zipped the variable together.
-We can use iterable object with this function like array, list, string, dictionary etc. This function pairs the first value of the every iterable object and proceed ahead like this only.
-This function is also available inside the NumPy library which is used for computation on the array and single element as well.
-It is not mandatory to have the iterable object of the same type.
+As the name suggests, it zipped the variable together.
+We can use iterable objects with this function, like an array, list, string, dictionary, etc. This function pairs the first value of every iterable object and proceeds ahead like this only.
+This function is also available inside the NumPy library, which is used for computation on the array and single element.
+It is not mandatory to have an iterable object of the same type.

 Syntax:

-We can call this function using the ‘zip’ keyword and it takes any itearble object inside it as the input parameter.
-Below see the syntax to use zip function in python;
+We can call this function using the ‘zip’ keyword, and it takes any itearble object inside it as the input parameter.
+Below see the syntax to use the zip function in Python;

 zip(object1, object2, object3, object4,.. so on)